gatesjef/gglang/README.md

 Good Game Language - A programming language designed for video games

 Inspired by this youtube series: https://www.youtube.com/watch?v=TH9VCN6UkyQ, GGLang is an attempt to explore ideas that would make a good game programming language.
+The current design direction is "C with a couple more things"

-Current features include:
+Current features (beyond c) include:
+* any order declaration
 * inline llvm
-* any order declaration
 * c foreign function interface

 Planned features include: